foerstj/valhalla/README.md

 Supported are Vanilla and LoA content, but not Yesterhaven or R2A yet.

 ## Installation & Compatibility
-- This mod is made for LoA, and probably won't work with Vanilla.
+- To install for DS LoA, put the Valhalla.dsres file into your DSLOA folder.
-- To install, put the dsres file into your DSLOA folder.
+- To install for Vanilla DS, put instead the "Valhalla - Vanilla.dsres" file into your Resources folder.
 - To uninstall, simply remove the file again.
 - This mod overwrites the Veteran & Elite templates, and will conflict with other mods that do the same.